CloudLabs-MOC/AZ-801-Configuring-Windows-Server-Hybrid-Advanced-Services/Instructions/Labs/LAB_AK_09_Implementing_operational_monitoring_in_hybrid_scenarios.md

      >**Note**:This deployment may take several minutes.
 Wait until the deployment completes before continuing with the next exercise.

 ### Task 3: Enable monitoring and diagnostic settings

+In this task, you enhance monitoring by configuring performance counter data sources and setting up diagnostic settings to send metrics from the Azure Arc–enabled server to your Log Analytics workspace for detailed analysis.

 1. On **SEA-SVR2**, in the Microsoft Edge window displaying the Azure portal, in the Search bar of the Azure portal, search for **Data collection rules (1)** and select **Data collection rules (2)**.